anampc/Ofav_NH4_SH/README.md

 This repository:

-* calculates the symbiont to host cell ratio (S/H) in *O. faveolata* corals, and
+* Calculates the symbiont to host cell ratio (S/H) in *O. faveolata* corals, and
-* test if corals exposed to elevated NH4 (N) present higher S/H than corals maintained under ambient concentrations (C)
+* Tests if corals exposed to elevated NH4 (N) present higher S/H than corals maintained under ambient concentrations (C)

 ### Contents:
 #### Scripts: